Download a PDF of the 2017 Quills Frequently Asked Questions.

 Can I enter a category more than once?

-Entrants may enter an individual category twice with separate pieces of work.
+Entrants may enter a particular category twice, with separate pieces of work.
 A new application must be submitted for each entry.

 Can I enter the same piece of work in more than one category?